Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Abstract

 \section{Abstract}

-In the paper, we study a class of nonconvex nonconcave minimax optimization problems (i.e., $\min_x\max_y f(x,y)$), where $f(x,y)$ is possible nonconvex in $x$, and it is nonconcave and satisfies the Polyak-Lojasiewicz (PL) condition in $y$.
-Moreover, we propose a class of enhanced momentum-based gradient descent ascent methods (i.e., MSGDA and AdaMSGDA) to solve these stochastic Nonconvex-PL minimax problems.
-In particular, our AdaMSGDA algorithm can use various adaptive learning rates in updating the variables $x$ and $y$ without relying on any global and coordinate-wise adaptive learning rates.
-Theoretically, we present an effective convergence analysis framework for our methods.
-Specifically, we prove that our MSGDA and AdaMSGDA methods have the best known sample (gradient) complexity of $\tilde{O}(\epsilon^{-3})$ only requiring one sample at each loop in finding an $\epsilon$-stationary solution (i.e., $\mathbb{E}\|\nabla F(x)\|\leq \epsilon$, where $F(x)=\max_y f(x,y)$).
-This manuscript commemorates the mathematician Boris Polyak (1935-2023).
+Minimax optimization recently is widely applied in many machine learning tasks such as generative adversarial networks, robust learning and reinforcement learning.
+In the paper, we study a class of nonconvex-nonconcave minimax optimization with nonsmooth regularization, where the objective function is possibly nonconvex on primal variable $x$, and it is nonconcave and satisfies the Polyak-Lojasiewicz (PL) condition on dual variable $y$.
+Moreover, we propose a class of enhanced momentum-based gradient descent ascent methods (i.e., MSGDA and AdaMSGDA) to solve these stochastic nonconvex-PL minimax problems.
+In particular, our AdaMSGDA algorithm can use various adaptive learning rates in updating the variables $x$ and $y$ without relying on any specifical types.
+Theoretically, we prove that our methods have the best known sample complexity of $\tilde{O}(\epsilon^{-3})$ only requiring one sample at each loop in finding an $\epsilon$-stationary solution.
+Some numerical experiments on PL-game and Wasserstein-GAN demonstrate the efficiency of our proposed methods.